intel/intel-extension-for-transformers/media/docs/programming_guidelines.md

 To create a customized GEMM kernel, the following steps should be considered:

-1. Define a mirco-kernel, `brgemm`, including the workgroup and subgroup division, which is the core of your GEMM
+1. Define a mirco-kernel, `brgemm`, including the work-group and sub-group division, which is the core of your GEMM
 2. Define `epilogue` that specifies what you want to fuse in register level after GEMM computation, such as relu,  and how to write out GEMM results
 2. Combine micro-kernel with epilogue together to create a functinal `gemm` implementation

-For a runnable code example, you can refer to the code in the [01_basic_gemm](../../examples/01_basic_gemm), which also includes explanations of the idea behind the implementation.
+For a runnable code example, you can refer to the code in the [01_basic_gemm](/examples/01_basic_gemm), which also includes explanations of the idea behind the implementation.

 ### Task Mapping
-Before launching the GPU kernel, it should be decided how to map entire GEMM computation into GPU by workgroup and subgroup.
+Before launching the GPU kernel, it should be decided how to map entire GEMM computation into GPU by work-group and sub-group.
 To efficient utilize the GPU resource, it's improtant to consider factors such as the shape of the operation, data type, and hardware specifications of the GPU.
 ```c++
   constexpr uint32_t wg_tile_m = 256;
   constexpr uint32_t wg_tile_n = 256;
   constexpr uint32_t sg_tile_m = 32;
   constexpr uint32_t sg_tile_n = 64;
 ```
 In this example, the input for GEMM is a matrix with dimensions (4096, 4096), and the output matrix has the same dimensions.
-With the specified workgroup and subgroup sizes, we can map the GEMM operation into (16, 16) workgroups, where each workgroup has (8, 4) subgroups respectively.
-Each subgroup will be executed by a hardware thread.
+With the specified work-group and sub-group sizes, we can map the GEMM operation into (16, 16) work-groups, where each work-group has (8, 4) sub-groups respectively.
+Each sub-group will be executed by a hardware thread.
 And this logic is defined as below code example, these number is used for `NDRange`.

 ```c++
 //Workload mapping, linear mapping will be used in the code